Suped

 New mark

-The clean renewal request is specific: ask the certificate issuer to validate the organizational domain and confirm whether the child sending domains are covered for the same mark.
-If the answer is yes, the sub-domain count should not multiply the certificate count.
+Make the renewal request specific: ask the certificate issuer to list the organizational domain and confirm whether the child sending domains are included for the same mark.
+If the answer is yes, the subdomain count should not multiply the certificate count.
 If the answer is no, ask which domain or mark requirement creates the extra certificate need.
+Also record the expiry date and start renewal early, because BIMI Mark Certificates currently have a maximum validity period of 398 days.

 When a separate certificate is justified

 A separate VMC makes sense when the inbox logo changes in a way that the certificate must prove.
-BIMI is not a general image hosting trick.
-The certificate is tied to validated rights in the mark, so a new logo normally means a new validation path.
+BIMI is not a general image-hosting method.
+The certificate is tied to validated rights in the mark, so a new logo normally needs a separate validation path.

 1. Brand split: marketing.example.com and billing.example.com use different registered marks.